MxFox555/auto-mininet-script/README.md

   - install BeautifulSoup with: pip install bs4
   - launch the script with: python3 auto-mininet.py
   - put in either relative or full path to the .graphml file
-  - Specify if you want a host connected to each switch (1) or not (0)
+  - Specify if you want a host connected for each switch (1) or not (0)
   - file with name of topology will be generated in same directory as the script